nickreich/data-stories/pages/instructor-schedule.md

 _Tuesday, week 2_

- - What is data lecture, including showing some R work (45 min)
+ - Lecture 2: What is data, including showing some R work (45 min)
  - continue group work on project (30 min)

 _Thursday, week 2_